-One of the Savier lab research goal is to understand how and why visual information is distributed in distinct brain centers and how visual information is shaped by our behaviors.
+One of the Savier lab's research goals is to understand how and why visual information is distributed in distinct brain centers and how our behaviors shape visual information.
 To this end, I will harness the power of a comparative approach in awake animals and directly compare the implementation of visual processes in mice and tree shrews.
-This comparative study will interrogate the role of each visual pathway by comparing the anatomy, the distribution of visual response and how behavior shapes these responses.
+This comparative study will interrogate the role of each visual pathway by comparing the anatomy, the distribution of visual responses and how behavior shapes these responses.
 The development of recent molecular and neuromodulation tools will allow the isolation and manipulation of the same-cell-type across species, thus answering fundamental questions about the emergence of visual response properties and more generally on the neuronal encoding of visual information.

 Areas of Interest

 Neuroscience, Visual neuroscience, Visual system development, Tree shrews, Behavioral modulation

 - June 2021: K99 award: K99EY031783 “Integration of visual information and behavioral modulation in the superior colliculus”

 - 2013-2016: PhD, INCI, Strasbourg, France

 - 2011-2013: Master’s degree, Joint Master in Neuroscience, University of Strasbourg, France